4.6 FAQ - Other Questions...

 - Create an instance of the correct contest and export a log with a couple of imaginary contacts, also in ADIF format.

-- Edit the ADIF log of your misplaced contest so that it has the same set of tags and tag lengths as the imaginary log you exported.
-A word processor is the best tool for this.
+- Edit the ADIF log of your misplaced contest so that it has the same set of tags as the imaginary log you exported.
+You want the fields in the edited log to use the same tags as the corresponding fields in the sample log.
+A text editor is the best tool for this.

-- Start a new CQWWSSB contest in another N1MM database.
-The start date in the Contest Setup dialog does not matter, but you must do this in another database, because the same contact (same datestamp) cannot exist in two contests in the same database.
+- Start a new CQWWSSB contest log in another N1MM+ database.
+The start date in the Contest Setup dialog does not matter, but you must do this in a different database, because the same contact (same datestamp) cannot exist in two contests in the same database.

-- Import the modified ADIF file into the new contest.
+- Import the modified ADIF file into the new contest log.

 10. How can I import my contest log into my general logging program?